A Minimal Network of Brain Dynamics: Hierarchy of Approximations to Quasi-critical Neural Network Dynamics: Discussion

 We constructed a dictionary of fundamental rules for deriving MF equations across a range of network motifs.
 Our results demonstrate that the inclusion of inhibitory neurons generally promotes stability within the system.
 Additionally, we characterized chaotic dynamics in detail within the non-physical regime and identified examples within the physical regime.
 In both cases, we observed the emergence of a marginally stable region that transitions to chaos either via a period-doubling route or through an abrupt onset.
 These findings highlight the stabilizing influence of inhibition and elucidate the mechanisms underlying the transition to complex dynamics in neural networks.

 Our findings support the quasi-criticality hypothesis by demonstrating that the system’s maximum susceptibility decreases as the strength of the external drive increases, even with the inclusion of inhibitory neurons.
 Despite this modulation, the system remains within the directed percolation universality class, exhibiting a disorder–order phase transition when the probability of spontaneous activation vanishes.
 Inhibitory connections reshape the phase diagram by expanding the stable region: increasing inhibitory-to-excitatory (I$\rightarrow$E) or excitatory-to-inhibitory (E$\rightarrow$I) coupling strengths, weakening inhibitory-to-inhibitory (I$\rightarrow$I) interactions, or shortening the inhibitory refractory period all enhance network stability.
 An exception occurs at very small values of the excitatory refractory period, $\arc{\tau}{e}{}{}{}$, where the stable region contracts for reasons that remain unclear.
+The inclusion of one additional arc-to-arc inhibitory interaction acting on arcs originating from the excitatory neuron primarily produces quantitative shifts in the phase boundaries rather than qualitatively new dynamical regimes.
+In particular, when $\arc{\tau}{e}{}{}{}=2$ (Fig.~\ref{fig:kie}), the addition of this interaction shifts the phase transition to lower values of $\arc{\kappa}{ee}{}{}{}$ while preserving the qualitative structure of the phase diagram.

 Notably, these changes consistently reduce the average excitatory activity, highlighting the role of inhibition in maintaining the network near the quasi-critical regime.
 Furthermore, the addition of inhibitory neurons broadens the region of high susceptibility while lowering its peak values, suggesting that inhibition enables the system to remain sensitive across a wider parameter range.
 Although our framework does not capture temporal mutual information due to the absence of time-resolved activity, these results emphasize the critical role of inhibitory dynamics in stabilizing network activity and supporting quasi-critical behavior.